praveek/launch.en/help/extension-reference/core-extension/data-elements.md

 ### Query string parameter

-Specify a single URL parameter in the URL Parameter field.
+Specify a single URL parameter in the [!UICONTROL URL Parameter] field.

 Only the name section is necessary and any special designators like "?" or "=" should be omitted